MiguelJordans/LAPR2-G40/docs/SprintB/US8/US8_RegisterNewClinicalAnalysisLaboratoryStatingWhichTestsOperate.md

 **From the client clarifications:**

-> **Question:** What are that data that characterize a clinical analysis laboratory?
+> **Question:** What are that data that characterize a Clinical Analysis Laboratory?
 >
-> **Answer:** Each clinical analysis laboratory is characterized by the following attributes: Laboratory ID, name, address, phone number and TIN number.
+> **Answer:** Each Clinical Analysis Laboratory is characterized by the following attributes: Laboratory ID, name, address, phone number and TIN number.

-> **Question:** Is there a maximum limit of types of tests a clinical analysis laboratory can operate?
+> **Question:** Is there a maximum limit of types of tests a Clinical Analysis Laboratory can operate?
 >
 > **Answer:** No.